ZachNagengast/node-sonos-bot/README.md

 **Configuration**

-Enter all required info into the `.env-example` and rename to `.env`
+Enter all required info into the `example.env` and rename `docker-compose-example.yml` to `docker-compose.yml`

-With docker installed, simply run:
+With Docker and docker-compose installed, simply run:

 ```
 yarn install
-sudo docker-compose up -d
+docker-compose up -d
 ```

 This will mount the local volume as the node server source, and uses `nodemon` to restart the server when local changes are detected.